What is Surrogacy? Definition, Procedures, Risks, Emotional Side of Surrogacy

 • Emotional risk of miscarriage, complications, and other health conditions.

 There are also risks to the carrier.
 They must get routine prenatal care throughout the pregnancy.
+Carriers inherit all the risks of pregnancy complications like high blood pressure, diabetes, and infections.

 Carrying another person’s pregnancy can be emotional, time-consuming, and challenging for the carrier’s spouse or children.